-Paola, Dorotea, and Lisa were interviewed by Charlie on December 15th, 2014.
-The transcript was significantly edited.
-You can watch the whole interview online at http://is.gd/ peeragogyworkbook\interviews.
+This interview was conducted on December 15th, 2014.
+The transcript was edited.
+You can watch the whole interview online at http://is.gd/peeragogyworkbook_interviews.
 (49 Minutes)

-We've given you some examples and questions to think about.
-Here's one more really useful exercise.
+We've given you some examples but this wouldn't be a proper workbook without an exercise.
 Pick at least one thing you're good at and one thing you want to improve on from the selection below (or write in your own alternative answers):